 There’s a lot of content on the internet, and you likely won’t have the time to view all of it when you first come across it.
 Seeing a cool thing you want to check out but then needing to abandon it is never fun, but fortunately, there are plenty of ways to save that content for later.

-Note: There are multiple apps and software recommended in this article, most of which are free to install with premium versions that include power-user focused features.
+It’s worth noting that there are multiple apps and software recommended in this article, most of which are free to install with premium versions that include power-user-focused features.
 We’ll highlight any exceptions when we get to them.

 Many social media platforms will feature their own bookmarking or saving tools for this exact problem.
 Twitter and Facebook take similar approaches to this.
 You can bookmark/save posts to be revisited later.

-YouTube also has a good solution for this, which is great because there is a lot of multiple hour-long videos on the platform that maight pull you in with a great title and thumbnail—until you notice the time counter.
+YouTube also has a good solution for this, which is great because there are a lot of multiple hour-long videos on the platform that might pull you in with a great title and thumbnail—until you notice the time counter.
 The “Watch Later” playlist saves the day in that situation; you can add any video from your recommended to it with a simple push of a button.

 With how often we’re exposed to new pieces of content solely because of social media sites, it would be a shame if they didn’t have some way of combatting this issue.
 And while the options we’ll be going over soon feature more tools and choices to fine-tune all of this, these platform-specific options are fine for simple saving.